 - Violence towards others is not tolerated under any circumstance

 - Use of racist or discriminatory language both in conversation and directly at others

 - Bullying / cyber bullying / abuse of social media

+- Use of mobile phone technology on school site

-- Child on child abuse
+- · Child on child abuse

 - Sexual violence

 - Sexual harassment

 - Harmful sexual behaviour

 - Physical abuse

-- Throwing causing harm
+- · Throwing causing harm

 - Spitting or coughing directly at another person

 - Damage to property

-- Verbal abuse / derogatory comments
+- Verbal abuse / derogatory racist comments

-- Threatening behaviour
+- · Threatening behaviour

 - Lighting a fire / misuse of lighters

+- Vaping / smoking

 - Stealing

-- Possession of a prohibited item - Absconding
+- · Possession of a prohibited item

+- Absconding

 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+Abuse will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up' as this can lead to a culture of unacceptable behaviours and an unsafe environment for students.
 We also recognise the gendered nature of child-on-child abuse.
 However, all child-on-child abuse is unacceptable and will be taken seriously.
-Most cases of pupils hurting other pupils will be dealt with under this policy, but the Child Protection and Safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Most cases of students hurting other students will be dealt with under this policy, but the Child Protection and Safeguarding policy will apply to any allegations that raise safeguarding concerns.

-9. Overcoming Barriers
+8. Overcoming Barriers